logicspark/vitepress-theme-api/README.md

 #### Option2: Default Theme + Customization

-You must import style in the css file in the theme directory.
+You must import the style in the CSS file from the theme directory.

 ```css
 @import "../../node_modules/vitepress-api-document-theme/theme/style.css";